 The Beretta Nano is very easy to operate and shoot.
+It’s one of the coolest guns to own.
 I hit the bullseye from 10 feet away on my first shot, thanks to its adjustable, low-profile, three-dot sights.
 Although the trigger has a heavy pull measuring about 7-8 pounds, it breaks quickly and it will feel more like a 6-pound pull.
 And when we talk about recoil, the slide is heavier than the grip so this helps to tame the recoil and muzzle rise when you shoot it.
 You just have to use the right ammo to avoid misfeeds.
 The Nano doesn’t recommend using +P or +P+ ammo.
 When it comes to field stripping, the nano is easy to breakdown due to the well-thought-out takedown design of this pistol.
 And it can be simply done with steps illustrated well in the users manual.

 Pros and Cons

 There are a lot of good features the Beretta Nano possess and one of them is the size that is ideal for concealed carry.
 It is ridiculously small but the best quality handgun.
 It is easy to operate and maintain and because the serial number is on the chassis, you can swap your polymer grip to black, brown, OD green, and even pink.
 The Nano’s snag-free design leaves nothing to poke you when you carry it in your pocket and nothing to catch when drawing the pistol.
 But just like everything else, the Beretta Nano also has its downside and it is the heavy trigger pull.
 The trigger pull is around 7-8 pounds right out of the box.
 Other than that, some shooters might encounter an FTE using 115 grain but when you use 120-grain ammo or above, there’s a strong possibility you will not experience a malfunction.